zoisite-rb/zoisite-rb/guides/source/action_mailer_basics.md

 Action Mailer Basics
 ====================

-This guide covers sending emails from your Rails application.
+This guide covers sending emails from your Zoisite application.

 After reading this guide, you will know: